Skip to main content

 • People who telephone us

-From 1 November 2024, we no longer record and hold calls made to any of our phone lines.
-Calls which may have been recorded prior to 1 November 2024 will be held in line with our Retention and Disposal Schedule.
+From 1 November 2024, we no longer record and hold the recordings of telephone calls made to any of our phone lines.
+Calls which may have been recorded prior to 1 November 2024 will be held in line with the retention periods which are contained in the Office’s Retention and Disposal Schedule.

 • People who visit our Office

-When you come to our Office, you will be asked to sign our visitor’s book.
+When you come to our Office, your details may be added to our visitor’s book, depending on the purpose of your visit.
 You may also be captured on one of our CCTV cameras outside and within the building.
-We collect this information for security purposes and also for health and safety reasons.
+We collect this information for security purposes and also for health and safety reasons and hold it for no longer than necessary.

 • People who visit our website

 When someone visits www.policeombudsman.org we use a third party service to collect standard internet log information and details of visitor behaviour patterns.
 This information is processed in a way which does not identify anyone.
-We do not, and do not allow anyone to attempt to find out the identities of those visiting our website.
-We have a separate privacy notice about information connected to our website.
+We do not attempt to find out the identities of those visiting our website, nor do we allow others to do so.
+We have a separate Privacy Notice relating to information connected to our website.

 • People who make complaints about the service we provide

-If you have made a complaint to us about the services we have provided, we will need to retain that information while we deal with your concerns.
-If you are not satisfied with the way in which the Office has dealt with the matter, as per our Customer Complaints Policy, we will need to share some of your information with the external independent assessor.
+If you have made a complaint to us about the services we have provided, we will need to retain that any personal information obtained while we deal with your concerns.
+If you are not satisfied with the way in which the Office has dealt with the matter, as per our Customer Complaints Policy, we will need to share some of your personal information with the external Independent Assessor.

-• People who are or were our employees, have applied to join our Office or have provided us with a service
+• People who are or were our employees, and those who have applied to joinour Office or have provided us with a service

-If you have applied for a job in the Police Ombudsman Office we will have asked for a range of information about you.
-We receive this information from you as part of the application or from your referees as required.
-That personal information will only be used for the purposes of progressing your application or for any other related requirements.
+If you have applied for a job in the Police Ombudsman Office we will have asked for a range of personal information about you.
+We receive this information from you as part of your application or from your referees as required.
+This personal information will only be used for the purposes of progressing your application or for any other related requirements.

-All roles in PONI require a level of security vetting.
+All roles within the Police Ombudsman’s Office require a level of security vetting.
 Prior to the final offer of employment, you must successfully complete the vetting process.
-Vetting is completed by UKSV who provide a recommendation to us.
+Vetting is completed by UK Security Vetting (UKSV) who provide a recommendation in relation to your vetting clearance to us.
 Your application and all supporting information is provided to our Departmental Security Officer (Director of Corporate Services) who reviews the application and makes the final decision, in line with UKSV guidance.
-UKSV retains your information for a maximum of 15 years after expiration of the vetting clearance.
+UKSV retains your personal information for a maximum of 15 years after expiration of the vetting clearance.
 You can read their Privacy Notice on their website for more information.
 We retain your vetting application information until a final decision is made, then the information is securely destroyed.
 You can view our Retention and Disposal Schedule on our website for more detailed information.

-If you have been or become an employee of the Office we may share some of your information with other agencies for purposes such as providing pensions, occupational health or security vetting.
-We have contracts in place with such agencies to ensure that they hold the material in a secure manner and do not share it with others.
+If you have been or become an employee of the Office we may share some of your personal information with other agencies for purposes such as providing pensions, occupational health or security vetting.
+We have contracts in place with such agencies to ensure that they hold the material in a secure manner for as long as is necessary and do not share it with others.

 If you have been contracted to supply us with a service we may hold some personal information about the people who help draw up that contract and the people who actually deliver the service.

-• for the performance of our statutory duties as prescribed by the Police (NI) Act 1998 and associated legislation to secure the efficiency, effectiveness and independence of the police complaints system;
+• for the performance of our statutory duties as prescribed by the Police (NI) Act 1998 (the 1998 Act) and associated legislation to secure the efficiency, effectiveness and independence of the police complaints system;

 • to provide information to the Department of Justice or Secretary of State in compliance with Section 63 (1)(b) of the 1998 Act;